ErpNetDocs/webclient/introduction/social/social-follows.md

 - Unfollow immediately - *Shift + Click* on the star icon → **Unfollow** (removes the follow record and if Favorite - removes it from My Favorites).

-### Automatic follow
+### 4. Automatic follow

 The user may automatically start following an object - level TAGGED - in several cases:
-- when he is mentioned in the discuss panel of the record [R32946](https://docs.erp.net/model/business-rules/R32946.html)
+- when the user is mentioned in the discuss panel of the record [R32946](https://docs.erp.net/model/business-rules/R32946.html)
-- when he comments an object in the discuss panel [R33430](https://docs.erp.net/model/business-rules/R33430.html)
+- when the user comments an object in the discuss panel [R33430](https://docs.erp.net/model/business-rules/R33430.html)
-- when he creates an Agile Case  - [Rule R38780](https://docs.erp.net/model/business-rules/R38780.html)
+- when the user creates an Agile Case - owner of a case - - [Rule R38780](https://docs.erp.net/model/business-rules/R38780.html)

 ---